javo8a/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 This solution creates a comprehensive API management platform for machine learning models by integrating:

-- **3scale API Management** as the API gateway for access control, rate limiting, and analytics
+- **3scale API Management** as the API gateway for access control, rate limiting, and analytics.
-- **Model Serving Infrastructure** for hosting and serving machine learning models
+- **Model Serving Infrastructure** for hosting and serving machine learning models.
-- **OpenShift Data Foundation (ODF)** for persistent storage requirements
+- **OpenShift Data Foundation (ODF)** for persistent storage requirements.
+Red Hat OpenShift Data Foundation (ODF) is the recommended solution for providing RWX storage (i.e. RWX storage is required by 3Scale).
-- **GitOps-based deployment** using ArgoCD for automated configuration management
+- **GitOps-based deployment** using ArgoCD for automated configuration management.

 ## Included Components